NathiJonas/NationalHealthcareDatabase/README.md

-k# NationalHealthcareDatabase
+# NationalHealthcareDatabase

 The NationalHealthcareDatabase solution is designed to support the South African Department of Health in transitioning from a paper-based system to a digital database and dashboard solution.
-It centralizes and organizes information about patie nts, doctors, hospitals, and pharmaceutical suppliers, offering an efficient, digital-first approach to healthcare management.
+It centralizes and organizes information about patients, doctors, hospitals, and pharmaceutical suppliers, offering an efficient, digital-first approach to healthcare management.

 Project Structure